Planning process explained

 Scheme of Delegation

-Decisions on Planning Applications in South Somerset are determined in line with the Council’s Scheme of Delegation, (this page) this explains how elected Councillors play a role and what decision can be delegated to officers in certain circumstances.
+Decisions on Planning Applications in South Somerset are determined in line with the Council’s Scheme of Delegation, on this page explains how elected Councillors play a role and what decision can be delegated to officers in certain circumstances.

 Planning can include a lot of jargon, so we have produced a glossary of terms used within planning spheres to aid your understanding.